 Take ANTH3313 and/or ANTH3320 first, and as soon as possible get signed up for an archaeological field school or participate in the Arkansas Archaeological Society’s Annual Summer Training Program.
 Classes with hands-on archaeological training include ANTH4487 Archaeological Investigation, ANTH4600 Archaeological Field Research, or a spring break dig.

-For more information about archaeology at UALR, contact Dr. Krista Lewis at email@example.com
+For more information about archaeology and anthropology at UALR, contact Dr. Kathryn King email@example.com